 Easy Ways to Invest in Startup Businesses

 Mainvest is a simple, easy way to invest in small businesses.
-It’s an online investment platform where you can get access to returns as high as 25%, with an investment of just $100.
-Mainvest offers vetted businesses (the acceptance rate is just 5% of business that apply) for you to invest in.
+It’s an online investment platform where you can get access to returns as high as 25% with an investment of just $100.
+Mainvest offers vetted businesses (the acceptance rate is just 5% of businesses that apply) for you to invest in.

-Still another opportunity is through Fundrise Innovation Fund.
+Another opportunity is through Fundrise Innovation Fund.
 I’ve already covered how Fundrise is an excellent real estate crowdfunding platform.
-But through their recently launched Innovaton Fund, you’ll have opportunity to invest in high-growth private technology companies.
+But through their recently launched Innovaton Fund, you’ll have the opportunity to invest in high-growth private technology companies.
 As a fund, you’ll invest in a portfolio of late-stage tech companies, as well as some public equities.

 The purpose of the fund is to provide high growth, and the fund is currently offering shares with a net asset value of $10.
 These are long-term investments, so you should expect to remain invested for at least five years.
 But you may receive dividends in the meantime.

 Like Mainvest, the Fundrise Innovation Fund does not require you to be an accredited investor.

 Notice that I’ve included a mix of investments based on a combination of risk and return.
 The greater the risk associated with the investment, the higher the stated or expected return will be.

 It’s important when choosing any of these investments that you thoroughly assess the risk involved with each and not focus primarily on return.
 These are not 100% safe investments, like short-term CDs, short-term Treasury securities, savings accounts, or bank money market accounts.